Dravet syndrome, a rare developmental and epileptic encephalopathy, is a severe, lifelong disorder of the central nervous system (CNS).

 Try adjusting your Cookie settings.

-Encoded anticipates initiating trial start-up activities by the end of 2021 and treating the first trial participant in 2022.
+Encoded anticipates treating the first participant in the ENDEAVOR interventional trial in 2022.

 ENVISION Clinical Study